Why We Love Sous Vide Filet Mignon

 How Long To Sous Vide Filet Mignon

 First, let’s talk temperature.
 Fill a large pot or container with water, then attach the immersion circulator.
-Make sure the container is large enough to fit the bags while fully submerged.
+Make sure the container is large enough to fit the bags while fully submerged with enough water.
 Set the temperature according to desired doneness below:

 - Rare – 120F (49C) to 128F (53C): cool red center; just a step above raw